 One of those road-trip friends eventually became his wife, and together with their children, they love to explore the dunes, part of the Siuslaw National Forest.
 “It’s still my family’s favorite place to visit,” he says.

-The director of the Cape Perpetua Visitor Center, Hoeh loves to share his outdoor office with locals and visitors alike.
-Part of his job is running the Siuslaw’s field-ranger program, which has only deepened his knowledge of the ever-shifting sand mountains, the largest stretch of coastal sand dunes in the country.
+The director of the Cape Perpetua Visitor Center, Hoeh happily shares his outdoor office with locals and visitors alike.
+Part of his job is running the Siuslaw’s field-ranger program.
+This has only deepened his knowledge of these ever-shifting sand mountains, which form the largest stretch of coastal sand dunes in the country.

 To see where the dunes came from, just look inland: They’re essentially ground-up pieces of the Oregon Coast Range, worn away by time and weather and washed downstream to the ocean.
 Tides, currents, waves and wind pushed the resulting sand back inland.
 Since this part of Oregon’s coastline is a gentle slope instead of the usual steep headlands, the sand spread inland as far as 2.5 miles.
 Over millions of years, it piled up to 500 feet above sea level in places, interspersed with marshes, isolated “tree islands” and lakes formed by sand-blocked rivers.

 It’s a thoroughly poetic and mysterious place — in fact, the seemingly endless massifs of sand inspired Frank Herbert’s science-fiction classic “Dune.”
 The dunes themselves seem to roll on endlessly, and even with as much time as Hoeh spends here, he still finds himself in awe of his home on the Coast.(Dune buggy by Greg Vaughn)

 Explore On Foot